 We have another blog that goes into more detail on the difference between 304 and 316 stainless steel.
 Studies show that salt air can travel up to 80 kilometres inland.
 With more than 85 per cent of Australians living within 50 kilometres of the sea, it’s worth investing in 316 marine grade security screens.

-At SP Screens, we use 316 marine grade stainless steel because we feel it is the better choice for buildings in the locations we service – from Sydney to Brisbane and in Perth.
+At SP Screens, we use 316 marine grade stainless steel because we feel it is the better choice for buildings in the locations we service – from Sydney to Brisbane.

 What is SecureView security mesh made from?